 What is the difference between a surety bond and an irrevocable letter of credit?

 A surety bond is a contract between the surety company, the obligee, and the person or business acquiring the bond.
 In this case, the obligee is the Department of Revenue.
 The Missouri Department of Revenue oversees licensed motor vehicle dealers in the state of Missouri.
 With a surety bond, the obligee has a guarantee that the person obtaining the bond will act according to the law and in good faith.
 Therefore, a surety bond ensures the financial protection of the obligee and consumers.

 An irrevocable letter of credit is similar to a surety bond in that they are both financial guarantees.
 However, a bank or similar financial institution backs an irrevocable letter of credit instead of a surety company.

-How to become a licensed motor vehicle dealer in Missouri
+How do I get a motor vehicle dealer surety bond in Missouri?

 - birthdates, social security numbers, full names, and addresses of owners